Seerow0/-MK-II-Nicholas-J-Website-/_projects/(4) A Digital Sketchbook.md

 # What Comes Next
 It is important to document work because in time you can see the progress you have made and reflect back on your growth.
 Therefore while I continue my career, I will document and update this site as needed.
-As for my work, it is constantly shifting and changing.
-I look forward to seeing how it grows and changes as I venture forward.

 {% include elements/button.html link="https://nicholasjonathan.com/projects/" text="Previous Page" %}